 To enter a hard shell tent, you climb a ladder.
 The ladder attaches to the bottom shell on the side of the vehicle.
-There is a door in one or both of the side walls that zips open, like a standard ground tent.
-Most models also feature windows that zip open for airflow.
-Mesh netting covers the doors and windows as well.
+There is a door in one or both of the side walls that zips open.

 What is a Soft Shell Roof Top Tent?

 On some models, you enter through the floor that overhangs the side of the vehicle.
-Some models have a door in the side of the fabric tent body.
+Some models have a door in the side of the fabric tent body, like a regular ground tent.
 In both cases, you climb a ladder to enter the tent.
 The ladder also acts as a support for the section of the tent that hangs over the side of the vehicle.